Deep Face Recognition: A Survey: Face databases and Evaluation Protocols

 \textbf{Close-set face identification} is relevant to user driven searches (e.g., forensic identification), rank-N and cumulative match characteristic (CMC) is commonly used metrics in this scenario.
 Rank-N is based on what percentage of probe searches return the probe's gallery mate within the top $k$ rank-ordered results.
 The CMC curve reports the percentage of probes identified within a given rank (the independent variable).
-IJB-A/B/C concern on the rank-1 and rank-5 recognition rate.
-The MegaFace challenge systematically evaluates rank-1 recognition rate function of increasing number of gallery distractors (going from 10 to 1 Million), the evaluation of state of the arts are listed in Table \ref{tab6}.
-Rather than rank-N and CMC, MS-Celeb-1M further applies a precision-coverage curve to measure identification performance under a variable threshold $t$.
+IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA,maze2018iarpa} concern on the rank-1 and rank-5 recognition rate.
+The MegaFace challenge \cite{kemelmacher2016megaface,nech2017level} systematically evaluates rank-1 recognition rate function of increasing number of gallery distractors (going from 10 to 1 Million), the results of the SOTA evaluated on MegaFace challenge are listed in Table \ref{megaface}.
+Rather than rank-N and CMC, MS-Celeb-1M \cite{guo2016ms} further applies a precision-coverage curve to measure identification performance under a variable threshold $t$.
 The probe is rejected when its confidence score is lower than $t$.
-The algorithms are compared in term of what fraction of passed probes, i.e. coverage, with a high recognition precision, e.g. 95\% or 99\%, the evaluation of state of the arts are listed in Table \ref{tab7}.
+The algorithms are compared in term of what fraction of passed probes, i.e. coverage, with a high recognition precision, e.g. 95\% or 99\%, the results of the SOTA evaluated on MS-Celeb-1M challenge are listed in Table \ref{tab7}.

 \textbf{Open-set face identification} is relevant to high throughput face search systems (e.g., de-duplication, watch list identification), where the recognition system should reject unknown/unseen subjects (probes who do not present in gallery) at test time.
 At present, there are very few databases covering the task of open-set FR.
-IJB-A benchmark introduces a decision error tradeoff (DET) curve to characterize the FNIR as function of FPIR.
-The false positive identification rate (FPIR) measures what fraction of comparisons between probe templates and non-mate gallery templates result in a match score exceeding $T$.
-At the same time, the false negative identification rate (FNIR) measures what fraction of probe searches will fail to match a mated gallery template above a score of $T$.
-The algorithms are compared in term of the FNIR at a low FPIR, e.g. 1\% or 10\%, the evaluation of state of the arts on IJB-A dataset as listed in Table \ref{tab8}.
+IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA,maze2018iarpa} benchmarks introduce a decision error tradeoff (DET) curve to characterize the the false negative identification rate (FNIR) as function of the false positive identification rate (FPIR).
+FPIR measures what fraction of comparisons between probe templates and non-mate gallery templates result in a match score exceeding $T$.
+At the same time, FNIR measures what fraction of probe searches will fail to match a mated gallery template above a score of $T$.
+The algorithms are compared in term of the FNIR at a low FPIR, e.g. 1\% or 10\%, the results of the SOTA evaluated on IJB-A dataset as listed in Table \ref{tab8}.